danse-inelastic/pyre/docs/pyreBasics.rst

 This could lead to some strange behavior of your application if you don't design your application carefully.
 On the other hand, using the first approach is a safe choice.

+A full list of all invenetory types are shown below:

+.. automodule:: pyre.inventory.__init__
+   :members:
+   :undoc-members:
+   :exclude-members: codecPML

 .. _pyre-component: